Definition of life: Common features

 Life does not have a simple definition, because life on Earth has a huge diversity, ranging from microscopic microorganisms to massive plants and trees, and in all sorts of habitats.
 A common way to define life is by using a number of characteristics that should be common to all life forms.
 However, those characteristics are not universal, and there are exceptions and possible false positives with all of them.
+The main ones include: